-What to Pack in Your Maternity Bag During Coronavirus
+What to Pack in Your Maternity Bag During COVID

 Packing your hospital bag may seem overwhelming under normal conditions, and especially daunting with new regulations in place at hospitals to protect patients from exposure to COVID-19.
 You can stress a little less by consulting the list below for all your hospital bag must haves.